This post concludes our series on “Developing Infographics for thyroid testing.”

 Once doctors are aware of the potential effects of antibody fluctuations during therapy in Graves’ disease and Atrophic thyroiditis patients, they may be less tempted to blame patients for non-compliant dosing.

-In Atrophic Thyroiditis patients, the TSH may occasionally fly high and the FT3 levels drop low, unpredictably, during apparently stable, compliant hypothyroid therapy.
-If or when this instability occurs, such a patient may fall into a hypothyroid state during LT4 monotherapy.
+If or when treatment instability occurs, such a patient may fall into a hypothyroid state during LT4 monotherapy.
 They may require LT3 therapy to provide stability during therapy, given that they may not be able to depend on healthy levels of T4-T3 conversion despite high-normal FT4 levels in circulation while on LT4 monotherapy.

 The disappearance of TRAb antibodies on the hypothyroid side can be puzzling to patients and doctors who are used to TPO antibody endurance in Hashimoto’s.

 Remission is common with TRAb antibodies.
-It is seen in 50% of Graves’ disease after methimazole therapy.
+It is seen in approximately 50% of Graves’ disease after methimazole therapy.
+Anti-thyroid medications are believed to modify TRAb antibody activity.

 Navigate posts in the series